 Julie Grant got her start in public radio at age 19 while at Miami University in Ohio.
 After studying land ethics in graduate school at Kent State University, Julie covered environmental issues in the Great Lakes region for Michigan Radio’s Environment Report and North Country Public Radio in New York.
 She’s won many awards, including an Edward R. Murrow Award in New York, and was named “Best Reporter” in Ohio by the Society of Professional Journalists.
 Her stories have aired on NPR’s Morning Edition , The Splendid Table and Studio 360.
 Julie loves covering agricultural issues for the Allegheny Front—exploring what we eat, who produces it and how it’s related to the natural environment.

-Kara Holsopple is committed to telling environmental stories that connect people to faces and places nearby, and to the wider world.
+Kara Holsopple likes to tell environmental stories that surprise listeners, and connect them to people and places nearby, and in the wider world.
 Kara is a lifelong resident of southwestern Pennsylvania, except for her undergraduate years at Sarah Lawrence College.
-She holds a masters degree in professional writing from Chatham University, and has been a features writer for regional magazines.
+She earned a masters degree in professional writing from Chatham University, and has been a features writer for regional magazines.
 Kara got her start in radio working with Pittsburgh Indymedia’s Rustbelt Radio.
 She produced "The Allegheny Front Rewind" series, celebrating the show's 20th anniversary, and her work has been heard on The Environment Report, Inside Appalachia and Here & Now.
-One summer she read all of Agatha Christie’s detective novels.
+One summer she read all of Agatha Christie’s Miss Marple & Poirot detective novels.

 Andy Kubis is a freelance producer based in Pittsburgh.
 She is The Allegheny Front's digital editor and producer of the Trump on Earth podcast.
 She has worked at NPR and as a producer for The Bob Edwards Show.
 Her environmental reporting has won top honors from the National Press Club and the Society for Environmental Journalists.